Introduction

 Online Learning Platforms

-Online learning platforms have made tech education more accessible than ever.
+Online learning platforms such as Udemy, Coursera, have made tech education more accessible than ever.
 Many offer beginner-friendly courses that teach skills step by step, often with hands-on exercises and real-world examples.

 These platforms allow you to: